withastro/astro/.changeset/empty-experts-unite.md

 <Counter count={5} client:load transition:persist />
 ```

-See the [docs](https://docs.astro.build/en/guides/view-transitions/#maintaining-state) to learn more on usage.
+See our [View Transitions Guide](https://docs.astro.build/en/guides/view-transitions/#maintaining-state) to learn more on usage.